mattgathu/blog/posts/2023-10-25-tenx-reading-journal.md

 ##### File system metadata.

 This is handled by the NameNode.
-It uses a transaction log (EditLog) to persistently record every change that occurs to file system metadata.
-The entire file system namespace, including the mapping of blocks to files and file system properties, is stored in a file called the FsImage.
+It uses a transaction log (**EditLog**) to persistently record every change that occurs to file system metadata.
+The entire file system namespace, including the mapping of blocks to files and file system properties, is stored in a file called the **FsImage**.

 During startup, the NameNode reads the FsImage and EditLog from disk, applies all the transactions from the EditLog to the in-memory representation of the FsImage, and flushes out this new version into a new FsImage on disk.
 It can then truncate the old EditLog because its transactions have been applied to the persistent FsImage.
 This process is called a checkpoint.